The Link Between OCD And Eating Disorders

 Nutritional counseling for an eating disorder

-Nutritional counseling may be a part of treatment plans for eating disorders, especially when they co-occur with OCD.
+Nutritional counseling may be a part of treatment plans for OCD and eating disorders.
 Dietitians can work with patients to develop balanced eating habits and improve their relationship with food.
 Individualized meal plans may help ensure individuals get the nutrients they need.
 In addition, nutritional counseling may help clients identify misconceptions about food and body image.
 Nutritional goals recommended by a provider are often realistic and sustainable, allowing for long-term recovery and stability.

 Support groups for obsessive-compulsive disorder and eating disorders